rust-lang/rustup/README.md

 Several Linux distributions package Rust, and you may wish to use the packaged toolchain, such as for distribution package development.
-You may also wish to use a rustup-managed toolchain such as nightly or beta.
-Normally, rustup will complain that you already have Rust installed in /usr and refuse to install.
-However, you can install Rust via Rustup and have it coexist with your distribution's packaged Rust.
+You may also wish to use a `rustup`-managed toolchain such as nightly or beta.
+Normally, `rustup` will complain that you already have Rust installed in /usr and refuse to install.
+However, you can install Rust via `rustup` and have it coexist with your distribution's packaged Rust.

-When you initially install Rust with rustup, pass the `-y` option to make it ignore the packaged Rust toolchain and install a rustup-managed toolchain into `~/.cargo/bin`.
-Add that directory to your `$PATH` (or let rustup do it for you by not passing `--no-modify-path`).
-Then, to tell rustup about your system toolchain, run:
+When you initially install Rust with `rustup`, pass the `-y` option to make it ignore the packaged Rust toolchain and install a `rustup`-managed toolchain into `~/.cargo/bin`.
+Add that directory to your `$PATH` (or let `rustup` do it for you by not passing `--no-modify-path`).
+Then, to tell `rustup` about your system toolchain, run:

 ```console
 rustup toolchain link system /usr
 ```

-You can then use +system as a rustup toolchain, just like +nightly; for instance, you can run cargo +system build to build with the system toolchain, or cargo +nightly build to build with nightly.
+You can then use +system as a `rustup` toolchain, just like +nightly; for instance, you can run cargo +system build to build with the system toolchain, or cargo +nightly build to build with nightly.